MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cdockingmanager-class.md

 ### <a name="return-value"></a>Valore restituito

-Un puntatore al gestore di ancoraggio intelligente.
+Puntatore al gestore di ancoraggio intelligente.

-## <a name="cdockingmanagergetsmartdockingmanagerpermanent"></a><a name="getsmartdockingmanagerpermanent"></a>CDockingManager::GetSmartDockingManagerPermanent
+## <a name="cdockingmanagergetsmartdockingmanagerpermanent"></a><a name="getsmartdockingmanagerpermanent"></a> CDockingManager:: GetSmartDockingManagerPermanent

 Recupera un puntatore al gestore di ancoraggio intelligente.